Jianhong Wu: Awards and recognition

-He is recognized for his expertise and contribution in the following fields: nonlinear dynamics and delay differential equations; neural networks and pattern recognition; mathematical ecology and epidemiology; big data analytics.
+He is recognized for his expertise and contribution in the following fields: nonlinear dynamics and delay differential equations; neural networks and pattern recognition; mathematical ecology and epidemiology.

-He is particularly recognized for his leadership in coordinating interdisciplinary collaboration to develop mathematical technologies to support decision making during a public health crisis.
-During the 2003 SARS crisis, he was asked by the Canadian Network of Centres of Excellence Mitacs/Mprime and the Canadian SARS Consortium to establish a national interdisciplinary team for the rapid development and analyses of models to inform SARS control strategies.
-During the 2009 influenza pandemic, he was asked by the Public Health Agency of Canada to coordinate the re-alignment of research and collaboration of key Canadian modellers.
-His efforts catalyzed multiple national pandemic modelling initiatives.
-Dr. Wu contributed to several projects that set directions of modeling in advancing our knowledge of infection dynamics of emerging diseases, and his research findings have been adopted by public health agencies in a number of areas.
+He was awarded the 2024-NSERC Synergy Award for Innovation for his contribution to "creating a research and development ecosystem at the forefront of efforts to revolutionize drug and vaccine development and distribution".

+He was elected as a Fellow of the American Mathematical Society, in the 2025 class of fellows.

+Notable projects

 During the COVID-19 pandemic, he was asked by the Fields Institute to establish and lead The National COVID-19 Modelling Rapid Response Task Force; and he is appointed to the following provincial and federal committees: The Province of Ontario COVID-19 Modelling Consensus Table; The PHAC's External Modelling Expert Group of the Public Health Agency of Canada; The Canada's Expert Panel on COVID-19 Subcommittee on Modelling chaired by the Chief Science Advisor of Canada; and the COVID-19 Vaccine Modelling Task Group, National Advisory Committee on Immunization.
 In these capacities, he has been a major player to provide the mathematical modelling and analyses informing public health decision making.
 He received the Award of Excellence from the Ontario Ministry of Colleagues and Universities in September 2020.